-- 8.1 The Hearing Sub-Committee comprises 3 Councillors and 1 non-voting co-opted Independent Member. - 8.2 The Sub-Committee will meet within two months of a referral by the Consideration Sub-Committee to consider the allegation. - 8.3 The Sub-Committee will meet in public unless it decides that all or part of the meeting should be held in private in accordance with the Access to Information Procedure Rules in the Council's Constitution. - 8.4 In advance of the Hearing, there will be a pre-hearing process to allow matters at the Hearing to be dealt with more fairly and economically. - 8.5 The complainant and member will be given the opportunity to attend the Hearing and present witnesses.
+- 8.1 The Hearing Sub-Committee comprises 3 Councillors and 1 non-voting co-opted Independent Member. - 8.2 The Sub-Committee will meet within two months of a referral by the Consideration Sub-Committee to consider the allegation.

+- 8.3 The Sub-Committee will meet in public unless it decides that all or part of the meeting should be held in private in accordance with the Access to Information Procedure Rules in the Council's Constitution. - 8.4 In advance of the Hearing, there will be a pre-hearing process to allow matters at the Hearing to be dealt with more fairly and economically. - 8.5 The complainant and member will be given the opportunity to attend the Hearing and present witnesses.
 The Monitoring Officer, any Investigating Officer and Independent Person will also attend.
 The procedure at the Hearing will include:- - Making findings of fact - Deciding if there has been a breach of the Code of Conduct - Consider the remedies/sanctions available if there is a finding that the Member has breached of the Code of Conduct - 8.6 Full details of the pre-hearing and hearing process are set out in the Procedure at Hearings.
-The Member and complainant will be provided with a copy of the Procedure. - 8.7 A Finding of No Breach of the Code of Conduct

-8.7.1 If the Sub-Committee finds that the Member did not breach the Code of Conduct no further action will be taken in respect of the complaint.
-However, the Sub-Committee can make a recommendation to the authority with a view to promoting and maintaining high standards of conduct in general (e.g. proposed changes to internal procedures or training for Members).

-8.8 A Finding of a Breach of the Code of Conduct
+The Member and complainant will be provided with a copy of the Procedure. - 8.7 A Finding of No Breach of the Code of Conduct - 8.7.1 If the Sub-Committee finds that the Member did not breach the Code of Conduct no further action will be taken in respect of the complaint.
+However, the Sub-Committee can make a recommendation to the authority with a view to promoting and maintaining high standards of conduct in general (e.g. proposed changes to internal procedures or training for Members). - 8.8 A Finding of a Breach of the Code of Conduct - 8.8.1 If the Sub-Committee finds that a breach of the Code of Conduct has occurred they may make any of the following recommendations and may specify to whom they wish them to be directed:- - Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council. - Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued. - That an apology be given.

-- 8.8.1 If the Sub-Committee finds that a breach of the Code of Conduct has occurred they may make any of the following recommendations and may specify to whom they wish them to be directed:- - Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council or Shadow Portfolio responsibilities. - Recommending to the Leader of the Council that the member be removed from the Cabinet, or removed from particular Portfolio responsibilities. - Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued. - That an apology be given. - That the Member is censured in writing and a copy of the letter is published on the Council's website. - Take no action where it is not considered appropriate in the circumstances to impose a sanction. - 8.8.2 The Monitoring Officer will inform the complainant and the Member of the outcome from the Sub-Committee hearing in writing within 10 working days. - 8.8.3 The findings and decision of the Sub-Committee will be also be available on the Council's website and copies will be supplied to the Chief Executive, Leaders of all the political Groups and the Group Whips. - 8.8.4 Where the matter relates to a Parish or Town Councillor, the Clerk of that Council will be informed of the outcome of a Hearing.
+- That the Member is censured in writing and a copy of the letter is published on the Council's website. - Take no action where it is not considered appropriate in the circumstances to impose a sanction. - 8.8.2 The Monitoring Officer will inform the complainant and the Member of the outcome from the Sub-Committee hearing in writing within 10 working days. - 8.8.3 The findings and decision of the Sub-Committee will be also be available on the Council's website and copies will be supplied to the Chief Executive, Leaders of all the political Groups and the Group Whips. - Where the matter relates to a Parish or Town Councillor, the Clerk of that Council will be informed of the outcome of a Hearing.